MICS-Lab/novae/docs/faq.md

 ### How to update the logging level?

-The logging level can be update as below:
+The logging level can be updated as below:

 ```python
 import logging